I don't need to tell you that times are tough.

 And now, just when things are starting to loosen up, you can't get (or keep) good employees at a reasonable wage.
 Even billion-dollar fast food places are offering bonuses to get people to work for them!

 The new Small Business Reorganization Act, also called the "SBRA" or Subchapter V, took effect on February 19, 2020.
 A streamlined version of a Chapter 11 reorganization, the SBRA makes Chapter 11 a realistic option for many small businesses.
 And Brett Weiss literally wrote the book on Chapter 11 cases.

-As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his over thirty years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
+As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his nearly forty years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
 A frequent national lecturer on the new Chapter 11 Small Business Reorganization Act, he knows how to restructure both business and individual debt to stop banks and debt collectors and let you move forward in your life without the crushing weight of debt problems.